Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 (That achievement was when internal coherence emerged, but I’ll come back to that form of coherence in a moment.)

-Even before Lister and Pasteur articulated that theory properly, going back to Ignaz Semmelweiss in the 1840’s, there had been a variety of effective practices that were established in a haphazard scattering of medical institutions throughout the world.
+Even before Lister and Pasteur articulated that theory properly, going back to Ignaz Semmelweiss in the 1840’s, there had been a variety of effective practices that were established in a haphazard scattering of medical institutions throughout the world serving a very small percentage of patients.

 Despite having the right theory for decades, as a late 19th century scholar pointed out,